wmamills/hvac-demo/readme.md

 Note: because the xen builds are done in-tree, the xen build steps clean all ignored files before the build.
 Files that are not ignored and files that are modified will not be cleaned.
-If you have an ignored file that you wish to keep, stage it for a commit, even if you don't intent to commit it.
+If you have an ignored file that you wish to keep, stage it for a commit, even if you don't intend to commit it.

-## Running the demos
+## About the demos

 Look at the individual readme's for the demos to understand what they are showing and the software layers involved.
 This section will describe the demos